Polish Language Lessons in Cazale Haiti

 How you can help fund the school and Polish language lessons in Cazale

 The link below will take you to the Repairer of the Breaches School website, where you will find a contact/donate link.
-If you visit on a mobile phone, click on or touch the “menu” icon to see the link.
+If you visit on a mobile device, click or touch the “menu” icon to view the link.

-Once on the donate/contact page, you will see donate link, which will take you to a Paypal payment page.
-There is also the choice of payment using your debit or credit card.
+Once you are on the donate/contact page, you will see a “Donate” link, which will take you to a PayPal payment page.
+There is also the option to pay using your debit or credit card.

 On the PayPal payment page, you can choose from the following options on how you would like your donation to be used: